 Local Exemptions

 In addition to these exemptions, there are also a number of special cases that apply to California’s minimum wage laws.
 For example, employees who work in certain cities and counties in California are paid a higher minimum wage.
-Examples include Los Angeles ($16.04 per hour) and San Francisco ($18.07 per hour).
+Examples include Los Angeles (starting at $17.27 per hour) and San Francisco (starting at $18.67 per hour).
 The minimum wage is higher in these cities because the cost of living is higher.
+All counties that do not specify a local ordinance for minimum wage will follow the state’s minimum wage and policies.

 Related: California Employment Laws